mshibanami/redirect-web/docs/redirect-rule.md

 ### Regular Expression

-**Regular Expression** is a powerful tool for matching patterns in text, powered by Apple's regular expression engine which is described [here](https://developer.apple.com/documentation/foundation/nsregularexpression#1661042).
+**Regular Expression** (Regex) is a powerful tool for matching patterns in text, powered by Apple's regular expression engine which is described [here](https://developer.apple.com/documentation/foundation/nsregularexpression#1661042).
 It allows you to define a specific pattern that matches a set of strings.
 Here are some examples.

 - To match `https://example.com/hello`, you can use `https://example.com/(.*)`.
 This will match any string after `https://example.com/` and store it in a capturing group.
 - To match `https://example.com/search?q=hello`, you can use `https://example.com/search\?q=(.*)`.
 This will match the value of the `q` parameter and store it in a capturing group.